Eiffel Tower in

-in 1889 for the Universal Exhibition.
-Standing 300 metres high, it was the tallest man-made
+for the Universal Exhibition.
+Standing 300 metres high, it was

-Here you can see some beautiful Pictures of Eiffel
+world.
+Here you can see some beautiful Pictures of Eiffel Tower.

 Two million people visited the Eiffel tower in its first